Hi! I'm Cat, and I'm a freelance proofreader, copyeditor and structural editor

-I have been working with clients from all over the world since 2011on texts ranging from journal articles to novels and from academic dissertations and theses to cover letters and CVs.
-I specialise in working with non-native English speakers, academics and fiction writers.
+I have been working with clients from all over the world since 2010 on texts ranging from journal articles to novels and from academic dissertations and theses to cover letters and CVs.
+I specialise in working with non-native English speakers, academics and authors.

 What can I do for you?

 You can find out more about the services I offer below.
 Please email me to discuss your project and I'll provide you with a no obligation quote.

 Proofreading is the final step in the writing process.
 It ensures that the final draft of your document is free of mistakes by checking for errors in the use of language (i.e., punctuation, spelling and grammar) and presentation (i.e., UK/US style and formatting).